DBCLS

 get_graph_list

-Get list of named graphs in a database
+List named graphs available in a given database.

 search_uniprot_entity

-Search UniProt proteins by name, description, or disease associations
+Search UniProt proteins by name, description, or disease association.

 search_chembl_molecule